jpegleg/volcanica-pki/README.md

 volcanica_sign_host $(cat /etc/machine-id) myservers1.net,myserver2.net,myserver3.net ssh_host_ed25519.pub
 ```

-The host_key can be generated just like a client, but has to be configured to be used in the `/etc/ssh/sshd_config`.
+The host certificate is signed with ssh-keygen using the decrypted key file, but has to be configured to be used in the `/etc/ssh/sshd_config`.

 On a client side, generating a new key pair: